Murder of Vickie Deblieux: Commutation of Loggins's and Duncan's death sentences

 In 2005, after the U.S. Supreme Court heard the Roper v.
 Simmons case, a majority ruling of 5 to 4 formally decreed that it was unconstitutional to execute offenders who were below 18 at the time of their crimes.
 This ruling made an impact on many cases of juveniles on death row, including Loggins and Duncan, and they were allowed to apply for a reduction of their death sentences to life imprisonment, given that both of them were minors at the time of the murder.

 In April 2005, Duncan's death sentence was commuted to life in jail without any chance for parole.
-(Note: Duncan was born on November 15, 1976, at the time of the killing, which made him 17 years and three months old at the time of the murder.)
-However, because of Miller v.
-Alabama, which prohibits life sentences without parole, both have a possibility of parole after 35 years.
+(Note: Duncan was born on November 15, 1976, which made him 17 years and three months old at the time of the murder.)

 On January 28, 2006, an Alabama state court allowed the re-sentencing plea of Loggins and commuted his death sentence to life without parole.
 Loggins was the 13th juvenile on death row to have his sentence reduced since 2005.
-(Note: Loggins was born on September 15, 1976, at the time of the killing, which made him 17 years and five months old at the time of the murder.)
+(Note: Loggins was born on September 15, 1976, which made him 17 years and five months old at the time of the murder.)

 Further appeals of the juveniles

 Five years after his re-sentencing, Kenneth Loggins filed an appeal in 2011 for a further reduction of his life sentence, stating that sentencing minors to life without parole was unconstitutional, but it was dismissed.

 Eventually, in 2012, Alabama revised its life imprisonment laws for juveniles through the landmark ruling of Miller v.
 Alabama, making it unconstitutional for juveniles to serve mandatory life sentences without parole and the new laws allowed judges to decide whether or not to grant juveniles serving life sentences the possibility of parole, including the past court cases prior to 2012.
 Many of the juveniles serving life without parole, including Loggins, Duncan and Mangione, applied for their life terms to carry the possibility of release on parole.

-After a series of re-sentencing hearings, both Mangione and Duncan were each granted the chance for parole after a minimum of 35 years and their earliest parole hearings would take place in 2029.
+After a series of re-sentencing hearings, both Mangione and Duncan were granted the chance for parole after a minimum of 35 years and their earliest parole hearings would take place in 2029.
 However, Loggins, whose hearing took place in 2018, was denied the chance of parole and hence, his sentence of life without parole was maintained by the courts.